esbgkannan/KinOrtho/README.md

 To cite our work, please refer to:

-> KinOrtho: a combination of full-length and domain-based orthology inference methods for identifying kinase orthologs and illuminating understudied kinases.
-Liang-Chin Huang, Rahil Taujale, Nathan Gravel, Aarya Venkat, Wayland Yeung, and Natarajan Kannan.
+> KinOrtho: a method for mapping human kinase orthologs across the tree of life and illuminating understudied kinases.
+Liang-Chin Huang, Rahil Taujale, Nathan Gravel, Aarya Venkat, Wayland Yeung, Dominic P Byrne, Patrick A Eyers, and Natarajan Kannan.